Timothy White is the Tour Owner and Director L

-Ketchikan Taxi Cab Tours, (KTCT), was formed by Kat and Dave Freeman in order to combine their love of travel and adventure into providing small, intimate, and affordable excursions to the many sights and attractions in Ketchikan, Alaska.
+Ketchikan Taxi Cab Tours, (KTCT), was formed 18 years ago in order to combine love of travel and adventure into providing small, intimate, and affordable excursions to the many sights and attractions in Ketchikan, Alaska and we still do it the same way 19 years later.

-Our tours cover the must sees and quite a few side trips as well.
-From totem pole parks and native culture to wildlife and the rain forest.
-We seldom do the same tour twice as each group is different and unique.
-Makes it fun for us too!
+We cover everything from totem pole parks and native culture to wildlife and the rain forest.
+We are the only tour company in Ketchikan that doesn't perform "set tours".
+Each group is different and unique which makes it fun for us too!

-Tours average about 3 hours.
-We just pro-rate the time by the quarter hour. deposit needed.
-We accept cash or credit cards on the day of the tour or you can pay ahead of time via Paypal.
+Tours average about 3-4 hours.
+We just pro-rate the time by the quarter hour.

 With our decades of experience traveling, touring, and guiding throughout the world we provide an intelligent, personal, narrated and fun tour of Ketchikan.
 We have taken the time to extensively study our island.
 Be prepared to hear stories about the history, geography, native culture, and nature in Ketchikan.
 We don’t waste time at over-priced gift stores or herding large groups of people as most excursions do.
 Instead, when you ride with us, we will advise the best shopping, restaurants, and museums offered downtown.